Brooke Stelmach, Physiotherapist

 Brooke has over 11 years of experience working as a registered physiotherapist.
 She has previously worked in the financial district for nine years and has also worked in the Durham region and the Yonge and Eglinton area as a full-time physiotherapist.
 She is proficient at treating all age groups with various repetitive strain, sport and physical activity injuries, preoperative and postoperative orthopaedic conditions, and aches and pains that arise from work or daily activities.
 She has a special interest in treating clients with tempomandibular joint dysfunctions (i.e., jaw pain and clicking), vestibular dysfunctions (i.e., vertigo, dizziness) and nerve pain (i.e., sciatica, carpal tunnel).

-Brooke believes her background and experience in competitive and recreational sports including rep level soccer, alpine ski racing, beach and court volleyball, running and dance (tap, ballet, jazz and hip hop) help her understand the impact of a client’s injury.
-She firmly believes in providing quality and personal one-on-one time with clients during their sessions.
-This enables them to address any questions or concerns they may have, and to make sure they feel confident and well informed and assist with reaching their expectations regarding their treatment and recovery.
+Brooke believes her background and experiences in competitive and recreational sports including rep level soccer, alpine ski racing, beach and court volleyball, running and dance (tap, ballet, Jaxx and hip hop) help her understand the impact of a client’s injury.
+She firmly belies in proving quality and personal one-on-one time with clients during their sessions.
+This enables them to address any questions or concerns they may have.
+Also, to make sure they feel confident and well informed and assist with reaching their expectations regarding their treatment and recovery.

-Outside of work, Brooke can be found playing beach volleyball in the summer and court volleyball in the winter, in addition to skiing down the slopes north of the city in the winter and jogging along the lakeshore to train for her 10 km runs.
+Outside of work, Brooke can be found playing beach volleyball in the summer an court volleyball in the winter, in addition to skiing down the slopes north of the city in the winter and jogging along the lakeshore to tarin for her 10 km runs.